 Sonos has long dominated the multi-room market and despite market-leading status immediately making certain critics and consumers hate it, its speakers have always been somewhere between good and excellent.

 Of course, you can pay more and get something that sounds even better, but pound for pound/dollar for dollar, you are getting a hell of a lot of speaker for your money.
-The Sonos One genuinely delivers the tedious old speaker marketing claim of "room-filling sound from a small box", but it's not just loud; it serves up genuinely high quality audio.
+The Sonos One SL genuinely delivers the tedious old speaker marketing claim of "room-filling sound from a small box", but it's not just loud; it serves up genuinely high quality audio.

 The Sonos app is not the greatest thing ever invented, I'll grant you.
 It offers so many connectivity options that it's naturally quite unwieldy at times.
-However, a recent update has smoothed off some of the roughest edges, and it does offer support for just about every music service out there.
+However, updates has smoothed off some of the roughest edges, and it does offer support for just about every music service out there.
 You can do anything from the simple – sending the music on your phone to the speaker – to using all the streaming services you can think of, to pulling tunes from a NAS drive, and playing it on multiple Sonos speakers.
 You can also construct playlists on the fly that use multiple sources.

 The Ruark R5 is less satisfactory than the Naim or Sonos when it comes to streaming.
 But it makes up for a slightly ropey app and lack of streaming connectivity (no AirPlay or Chromecast here, and the Tidal implementation is pants compared to Naim's) with excellent sound and a wealth of additional features.